Tips and tricks to manage organizational scaling

 Maintaining a strong organizational structure is an essential part of scaling your company.
 After all, you can’t build something solid on a weak foundation, right?
 If your current organization structure causes a lot of stress, confusion or presents a lack of productivity, something needs to be adjusted—and that’s not a bad thing!

-As you start to scale, the Accountability Chart functionality in Traction Tools is super helpful in getting everyone on the same page.
+As you start to scale, the Org Chart functionality in Bloom Growth is super helpful in getting everyone on the same page.
 The more transparent your team can be, the better.
 Consider how roles, responsibilities and accountabilities might change as you continue to grow, and work with your team to find a system that works for everyone.
 You might be surprised at how much positive momentum can come from small structural optimizations!

 Have a financial plan